Is Your Cash Outflow Safe From Harm?

-Payment Fraud Prevention, Payments and Financing
+Payment Fraud Prevention, Global Bank Connectivity, Payments and Financing

 Company loses tens of thousands to fraud.
 Stories like this have recently hit the headlines as cyber scams continue to spread around the globe.
-In the so-called Business Email Compromise scams cyber criminals send carefully drafted bogus emails pretending to be a company executive and convince finance and accounting employees to initiate payments.
+In the so-called Business Email Compromise scams, cyber criminals send carefully drafted bogus emails pretending to be a company executive and convince finance and accounting employees to initiate payments.

 “These headlines should, at the latest, prompt companies to ask how secure and up to date their own cash outflows actually are.
 For instance, emails that can be hacked so easily shouldn’t belong to the payment process at all.
-A modern payment processing solution that supports safe practices gives a backbone to secure cash management and helps companies to avoid fraud losses,” says Markus Makkonen, Product Manager, OpusCapita.
+A modern payment processing solution that supports safe practices gives the backbone to secure cash management and helps companies to avoid fraud losses,” says Markus Makkonen, Product Manager, OpusCapita.

 Double-checked is double-sure